 Name of Introducer: Account name (in full): To be completed for applicants for business who are companies, partnerships, trusts or foundations (if a Company or Partnership): Date and place of incorporation and registration number Are bearer shares currently in issue?
 Yes \(\square\) No \(\square\) (if a Company or Partnership): Current registered office address If no, can bearer shares be issued?
 Yes \(\subseteq \text{No } \subseteq \) (if a Trust or Foundation): Date of establishment and legal jurisdiction Type of trust/foundation/company Is it a trading company?
-Yes \(\subseteq \text{No } \subseteq \) To be comp leted for all applicants for business Nature of activities or purpose and intended nature of business relationship (please provide full description): Source of wealth (and identify the period over which this has been derived) Account activity Should the space provided be insufficient, please continue using FIC4.
+Yes \(\sum \) No \(\sum \) To be comp leted for all applicants for business Nature of activities or purpose and intended nature of business relationship (please provide full description): (for all PEP relationships and, where appropriate, for high risk relationships): Source of wealth (and identify the period over which this has been derived) Account activity Should the space provided be insufficient, please continue using FIC4.
 Initial of signatory/ies completing FIC1